lifs-tools/lipidspace/README.md

 <details><summary><b>What is an unbound lipid distance metric?</b></summary>
 <p>
 As default, LipidSpace is using a bound distance metric to compare the structure of any two lipids.
 That means that the distance is a value that ranges between 0 (both lipids are identical) and 1.
 However, other distance measures suggest an unbound distance ranging from 0 to infinity.
 This mode provides more accurate results but reduces the visibility of the lipid spaces since the distances may become very big.
-You can activate this mode in the menu → Analysis → Unbound distance metric.
+You can activate this mode in the Menu → Analysis → Unbound distance metric.
 </p>
 </details>

 <details><summary><b>Which linkage types are supported for creating the lipidome dendrogram?</b></summary>
 <p>
-The user can switch between simple linkage, unweighted agerage, and complete linkage cluster in the menu → Analysis → Clustering strategy.
+The user can switch between single linkage, unweighted average, and complete linkage clustering in the menu → Analysis → Clustering strategy.
 </p>
 </details>